bookpanda/microvm-networking/cloudlab/results/same-node/vm-client.md

 # Throughput
-## VM as client sending bulk data to a host or another VM
+## VM as client sending bulk data to a host
 ```bash
 # host
 ./bpftrace.sh